nzqpeace/spf13-vim/README.markdown

 ## [Airline]

-Airline provides a lightweight themable statusline with no external dependencies.
+Airline provides a lightweight theme-able status-line with no external dependencies.
 By default this configuration uses the symbols `‹` and `›` as separators for different statusline sections but can be configured to use the same symbols as [Powerline].
 An example first without and then with powerline symbols is shown here:

 ![airline image][airline-img]